Forrest Sawyer: Professional career

-Sawyer anchored live special coverage the Oclahoma City bombing, the Death of Diana, Princess of Wales, and the 1989 Loma Prieta earthquake.
+Sawyer anchored live special coverage the Oklahoma City bombing, the Death of Diana, Princess of Wales, and the 1989 Loma Prieta earthquake.

 Sawyer filed the first live television report from a battlefield during the first Gulf War.
 He also served as a regular substitute anchor on the ABC News programs ABC World News Tonight and Nightline before leaving ABC and joining NBC.
 Sawyer hosted numerous programs on the Discovery Channel in the early 1990s including "Serial Killer," Shark Week, and a year-long investigation into violence in America.
 Sawyer reported on the 1999 air war against Yugoslavia, reporting for both ABC and Discovery.
 He and his team won an Emmy for their coverage of a helicopter crash in 1999.

 In addition to his Peabody Award, he has received a total of eight National Emmy Awards, two Sigma Delta Chi Awards, an Edward R. Murrow Award, an Associated Press Award, an Ohio State Award, an Ark Award and two American Psychological Association Awards.

 In the first ever live broadcast of The West Wing, Sawyer played himself as moderator in "The Debate."
 The episode in the show's seventh season was a live debate between presidential candidates played by Alan Alda and Jimmy Smits.
 The Debate received the season's highest ratings..

 He has been a keynote speaker at numerous events, including the American Association of Community Colleges Conference in Long Beach, CA, and the University of California, Santa Barbara, conference titled, "The Future of Multi-Media Digital News and Cultural Networks."

 In late 2007, while filming a documentary in Tanzania, Sawyer survived a helicopter crash in which he suffered a serious knee injury before hiking miles with other survivors to safety.
 His media appearances include anchoring the July 19, 2008 edition of the CBS Evening News. and reporting the 2009 Frontline documentary "Ten Trillion and Counting," a journey through the politics behind the national debt.

 Sawyer has appeared in numerous films, playing himself in The Manchurian Candidate and Sharky's Machine, and portraying an archeologist in For Sale by Owner.